 It shows what your brand will do, and how it’ll do it.
 It summarises how your brand will sell online.

 Your e-Commerce positioning helps you find a clear and distinctive place in the market in the minds of customers.
 That’s why it’s a great place for e-Commerce and Marketing to connect.

 Conclusion - E-Commerce positioning

-The key elements of the positioning statement – target audience, frame of reference, benefit, reason why and reason to believe – are core brand DNA elements that should be reflected in marketing agency briefs and all your marketing plans and activation.
+There are 5 key elements of the positioning statement – target audience, frame of reference, benefit, reason why and reason to believe.

-It forces you to make hard but clear decisions about who your target customer is and how you’ll go after them.
-These decisions shape all marketing decisions that follow.
-Your e-Commerce marketing plan will have more relevant products, smarter pricing and targeted and more impactful communications.
+Your e-Commerce positioning forces you to make decisions about who your target customer is and how you’ll go after them.
+Use it to make sure your e-Commerce marketing plan delivers :-